smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   specialization may be implicit or explicit.
 If the member is a template, specialization as a member is distinct from specialization of the member template itself.
-For example, explicit member specialization effectively replaces the entire member, whereas explicit (template) specialization provides a definition for a particular argument sequence.
+For example, explicit member specialization effectively replaces the entire member within its containing class, whereas explicit (template) specialization provides a definition of that member for a particular template argument sequence.
 Consequently, logically, member specialization happens before template specialization.

+  * (Clang) The standard does not use the term "member specialization" directly, but it's a modest extrapolation from `temp.expl.spec <https://wg21.link/temp.expl.spec>`_.
+However, that extrapolation does not include elements inside a function template, whereas the Clang term does.

-* A *class scope specialization* is an explicit specialization declaration that appears inside the body of a (possibly templated) class definition.
+* (Clang) A *class scope specialization* is an explicit specialization declaration that appears inside the body of a (possibly templated) class definition.
 When the enclosing class is templated, the semantics are different from an explicit specialization outside the